ritikkhatana79020/ritikkhatana79020/README.md

 ### Hello 👋
 ![](https://media.giphy.com/media/LmNwrBhejkK9EFP504/giphy.gif)

+My name is Ritik and I a computer science major that is passionate about learning and teaching programming!
-I am a newbie in the Machine Learning and Data Science field and I love to do Coding/Programming.
+I love to do Coding.
 I am also into open-source contribution.
 Here are some more abouot me:

 - 🔭 I’m pursuing Btech in Computer Science and Engineering from Bharat Institute of Technology, Meerut.